What to Expect on August 17th, Indonesia's Independence Day

 Political observers, social scientists and those with opinions write 'Insights' in the newspapers and magazines on the country's progress since independence and challenges for the future as well as discussions on what the founding fathers would think of various conditions in society today.

-Neighborhood associations often coordinate special activities for the neighborhood children and may request donations from homeowners to sponsor games and prizes for the children.
+Neighborhood associations often coordinate special activities for the neighborhood children and may request donations from homeowners to sponsor races, games and prizes for the children.
+One of the most popular is climbing a very tall greased pole to reach the prize at the top.
 Schools hold contests to see which class can decorate their classroom in the most patriotic manner as well as holding games and races amongst classes.

 TV shows commemorating the struggle for independence are aired before and after Independence Day.
 All-star musical extravaganzas are held in various venues and broadcast throughout the archipelago.